-Riley Walters is research associate for Asia economy and technology in The Heritage Foundation’s Asian Studies Center.
-He specializes in Northeast Asian macroeconomic issues as well as emerging technologies and cybersecurity.
+Riley Walters was a senior policy analyst and economist in The Heritage Foundation’s Asian Studies Center.
+He specialized in Northeast Asian macroeconomic issues as well as foreign investment, emerging technologies, and cybersecurity.

-Riley has previously lived in Japan, one year in Kumamoto prefecture and one year in Tokyo while attending Sophia University.
-He holds his Bachelor’s and Master’s degrees in Economics from George Mason University in Fairfax, Virginia.
+Riley previously lived in Japan, one year in Kumamoto prefecture and one year in Tokyo while attending Sophia University.
+He holds his master’s and bachelor’s degrees in Economics from George Mason University in Fairfax, Virginia.
+He also holds a minor degree in Japanese Studies.
 Before joining The Heritage Foundation he worked at the Competitive Enterprise Institute as a research associate.

 Riley was born and raised in Alexandria, Virginia.
-He and his fiancé now live in Arlington, Virginia.
+He and his wife now live in Arlington, Virginia.
 He is fluent in Japanese.